NexImmune Receives IND Clearance for Phase 1/2 trial in Acute Myeloid Leukemia / Myelodysplastic Syndrome

 Lee Greenberger, MD, Chief Scientific Officer at The Leukemia and Lymphoma Society, commented further, “patients who relapse after allo-HCT are left with a dismal prognosis and limited treatment options, and are in need of new treatments that offer significant benefit.
 LLS is proud to partner with NexImmune on the development of products like NEXI-001 through our Therapy Acceleration Program (TAP).
 We believe this unique technology has the potential to meaningfully benefit patients who are in urgent need of novel approaches to treating this disease.”

 The AIM platform is comprised of two core components: (1) a synthetic nanoparticle that functions as an artificial antigen presenting cell (aAPC) to prime and activate T cells directed at multiple tumor antigen targets across a broad range of both solid and hematologic malignancies; and (2) a proprietary T cell enrichment and expansion (E&E) process that controls ex vivo T cell proliferation and subtype differentiation.
-Taken together, the AIM system enhances naturally occuring tumor cell recognition, engagement and signaling mechanisms to increase the anti-tumor potency, target specific killing and long-term durability of endogenous cytolytic T-cells.
+In preclinical experiments, the AIM system has demonstrated the ability to enhance naturally occuring tumor cell recognition, engagement and signaling mechanisms that increased the anti-tumor potency, target specific killing and long-term durability of endogenous cytolytic T-cells.
 Utilizing natural target recognition and killing mechanisms may also reduce the potential for alloreactive toxicities observed with genetically engineered T cell therapies.
-In preclinical studies, aAPCs have demonstrated potential utility as both injectable and cellular therapeutic agents.
+The Company’s aAPCs have also demonstrated potential utility as both injectable and cellular therapeutic agents.

 For more information visit: www.neximmune.com